The International Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment (CAT)

 More information on the reporting status and access to all relevant documentation including: State reports, Civil society & NHRI submissions; Concluding Observations and follow-up State reports can be accessed here.

-In order to support the most recent review of CAT, the Commission undertook a number of activities, including:
+In order to support the most recent review of CAT in 2013, the Commission undertook a number of activities, including:

 - Submission of a parallel report.